 Workforce planning is one of the biggest challenges facing the industry today.
 From tackling the talent crisis, to ensuring staff are deployed effectively and efficiently, an increasing number of brands are waking up to the ways digital technology can supercharge workforce planning.
 In today’s article, we look at three of the way Siemens is leveraging digital technology for better workforce planning.

 Any field service task begins with root cause analysis – after all, how can a technician repair a fault without first deducing what the problem is?
-However, many field service providers are still relying on inefficient manual processes in their root cause analysis routines.
+Many field service providers are still relying on inefficient manual processes in their root cause analysis routines.
 In this article, we discuss how providers can accelerate their roof cause analysis processes and make the case for root cause as a service platforms.

 As the post-pandemic talent crisis continues to pose significant challenges for the field service industry, brands in the space are having to rethink their HR operation to attract techs and engineers into the business.
 In this week’s article we discuss the scale of the crisis, the concept of quiet quitting, and how field service providers need to rethink the employer/employee relationship if they want to remain competitive

 Everyone knows that Digitalization is reshaping the industry and human culture, but what exactly does this mean for you and your team?
+Digitization trends have a seismic impact on service organizations and their ability to deliver value.
+It is enabling new levels of collaboration, extending delivery to those who previously could not get it, and increasing the speed of delivery.

 WBR’s Field Service Palm Springs is the leading event for forward-thinking field service and support businesses.
 Here’s how event sponsorship can open doors for your organization.

-Best Buy receives high marks for its customer service and customer support departments, especially for its Geek Squad.
-In addition to a generous returns policy, the brand has a dedicated tech support function that provides top-notch service and a subscription-based service model that drives revenue.
 According to the Best Buy website, its 1-year Geek Squad 24/7 support offering has 4.5 out of 5 stars.
 Best Buy may be a retailer, but the company's focus on customer success can serve as a powerful template for the service industry.
 Here's what service executives can learn from Best Buy.

-Customer service is an essential element of the culture at every company, but many companies still struggle to align their departments and focus on delighting the customer.
-Unfortunately for them, the days when a single department the customer experience have come to an end.
-A customer issue negatively impacts both customers as well as the organization's bottom line.
-More importantly, customers are now more demanding than ever, and it takes more than a customer service department to empower them and handle their requests.
+Customers are now more demanding than ever, and it takes more than a customer service department to empower them and handle their requests.
 Here's how more organizations can become customer-centric by aligning their departments and ensuring everyone takes responsibility for customer delight.

-There’s no denying 2020 and 2021 have both been challenging years.
-The COVID-19 crisis caught us all off-guard and has continued to disrupt our lives significantly, even as many countries attempt to return to some semblance of normality.
 As we move out of 2021 and begin to prepare for another new year, it seems a suitable time to take stock of what has gone on before and brace ourselves for some of the challenges we’re likely to come up against in 2022.

 One area of life which has been relatively slow to become fully connected has been the world of automobiles.
 Naturally, it has been slightly more challenging to facilitate connected cars, due to them having to rely on mobile technology rather than hardline, but we are now seeing more and more vehicles with the ability to get online and offer drivers a new era of digital experiences.
-And, if there’s one automobile brand you’d expect to be leading the way in connected vehicle technology, it would be the one that started the whole industry in the first place.

-Thanks to lockdown restrictions transforming the way we work, the need for digital services has never been greater.
 While many countries are now coming out of the worst of the pandemic, thanks to vaccinations, the daily infection rates are still high and mask wearing, and social distancing continue to be recommended.
 This environment is leading to some companies changing their focus entirely and prioritizing digital services to make their offering more relevant than ever.

 Field service has a role to play in the quest for sustainability.
 Not only in the way we operate as independent organizations, but also in the way we service and maintain the buildings we are responsible for.
 We are in a unique position where we can influence the operation of other companies outside of our own brands and find way to make them more sustainable.